nova26/NeuralEmulator/README.md

 Because the SPICE output file is sorted by the VIN, VW values, we decided to use the Binary Search to provide the output current of the model.
 Each model in the OZ neural emulator is implementing one of the two main interfaces, a VoltageSource or CurrentSource, where each class has a pure virtual function GetVoltage or GetCurrent.

+## More
 Following the previous example, the Pulse-current synapse is deriving the CurrentSource class, because it provides current that can be used as input to another model.

 The OZ neural emulator is a time base simulation, meaning the simulation will run for a predefined number of seconds, where each simulation cycle is also predefined, i.e there will (SIM_TIME/SIM_CYCLE_TIME) steps.